Howard Storm (author): Early life

 Howard Storm was born in Newton, Massachusetts.
 He received his Bachelor of Fine Arts (BFA) from the San Francisco Art Institute in 1969 and continued his studies at the University of California at Berkeley with a Master of Arts (MA) and Master of Fine Arts (MFA) in 1970.
-In 1972, Storm moved to Northern Kentucky University in Newport, Kentucky, becoming an arts professor at a newly created department, rapidly achieving tenure, a position he held for 20 years.
+In 1972, Storm moved to Northern Kentucky University in Highland Heights, Kentucky, becoming an arts professor at a newly created department, rapidly achieving tenure, a position he held for 20 years.
 During an interview with Unsolved Mysteries in 1997, he reported of his life prior to his near-death experience that he was an atheist and an aggressive person, feared by his wife and children.

 Near-death experience

 In June 1985, Storm took a group of his students on a field trip to Europe.
 After returning to his Paris hotel room with his wife around 11:00 a.m. from a morning excursion, he had a sudden onset of severe abdominal pain.
 He was evaluated at a Paris hospital, Hôpital Cochin, and diagnosed with a duodenal perforation, which required surgery.
 The earliest a surgeon could perform this procedure was around 9:00 p.m. that day.
-As he lay waiting for surgery, he truly believed that he was going to die due to the severity of his pain and so mentally prepared himself for death.
-After saying goodbye to his wife, he eventually passed out.
+As he lay waiting for surgery, he truly believed that he was going to die due to the severity of his pain, and he mentally prepared himself for death.
+After saying goodbye to his wife, he eventually lost consciousness.